JasonWang-Zqqgpllp20/LatexBibChecker/README.md

 4. **Advanced Error Detection**
    Introduce support for additional error types and edge cases to further improve reference quality and formatting compliance.

-Stay tuned for frequent updates and feel free to suggest features or contribute via pull requests!

 ## ✅ Why Use This?